spring-guides/gs-messaging-rabbitmq/SIDEBAR.md

-### Related Resources
+## Related Resources

-There's more to messaging and data integration than is covered here.
-You may want to continue your exploration of Spring messaging and integration with the following
+There's more to messaging and data integration than what is covered here.
+You can continue to explore Spring messaging and integration with the following

 ### Getting Started guides

 * [Messaging with JMS][gs-messaging-jms]
 * [Messaging with Redis][gs-messaging-redis]
-* [Messaging with Reactor][gs-messaging-reactor]
+* [Creating an Asynchronous, Event-Driven Application with Reactor][gs-messaging-reactor]
 * [Integrating Data][gs-integration]
 * [Capturing Stream Data][gs-capturing-stream-data]
 * [Creating a Batch Service][gs-batch-processing]